smasongarrison/syllabi/MegaSyllabus.md

 Except in the case of *true* emergencies, a possible excused absence should be discussed with me as far in advance as possible and *must* occur beforehand.
 You should not assume that an excused absence will automatically be granted -- but you may assume that I am a reasonable, empathetic person.
 This discussion should occur via email so that we have a record of it.
-If you also discuss your situation verbally, please send a summary of the discussion via email to me.
+If you also discuss your situation verbally, send me a summary of the discussion by email.
 An unexcused absence will result in a zero for any graded work that should have been performed for or during the missed class.